martinqt/GitExtensionsDoc/source/branches.rst

 .. image:: /images/merge2.png

 Once we are on the master branch we can choose merge by choosing ``Merge branches`` from the ``Commands`` menu.
-In the merge dialog you can check the branch you are working on.
-After selecting the branch to merge with, click the ``Merge`` button.
+In the merge dialog you can verify which branch you are working on.
+Select the branch to merge with then click the ``Merge`` button.

 .. image:: /images/merge_dialog.png

 After the merge the commit log will show the new commit containing the merge.
 Notice that the Refactor branch is not changed by this merge.
 If you want to continue working on the Refactor branch you can merge the Refactor branch with master.
-You could also delete the Refactor branch if it is not used anymore.
+You can instead delete the Refactor branch if it is not used anymore.

 .. image:: /images/merge3.png